 I really like the down-turned, heavy riffing with the occasional solo that suddenly blasts off into space like Karate Kid on a roll.
 The harsh, yet still clear voice-infested vocals add nicely shaped ballast to steady all this heavenly fuzziness buzzing around the record.

 Unfortunately, Hey Satan definitely joined the loudness war.
 And they deliver their tune like a friggin’ horse kick at every corner of this pathway, bricked up to a relatively high level.
 And this is a pity, as it takes the crunch a bit far at times.

 Hey Satan rocks out the door with the controversial and sludgy Fallon City Messiah.
 And I love the video they made.
-Who would have thought in the American West they use French to set ground rules on buildings and the road signs don’t look like proper US brand neither.
+Who would have thought that in the American West they use French to set ground rules on buildings.
+And the road signs don’t look like proper US brands either.
 Hoots!
-But I really got a kick out of the two mormon geeks goofing off in the hotel room.
-But why don’t you check by yourself:
+But I really got a kick out of the two Mormon geeks goofing off in the hotel room.

 Legal Aspects of Love, Sunshine Blues, and In Cold Blood are all of the same vein, meaning good solid Stoner Rock with a few screamy scratches.
 And I still wonder where the blues in Sunshine Blues hides.